|Nutrition Facts (per serving)|

 Once the milk has been added, gently warm the mixture over medium heat.
 Whisk the mixture together and boil for 1 minute until the sauce thickens slightly.
 Add the salt and stir the mixture until it is well combined and liquid.

 Once the milk has combined with the sugar and becomes completely incorporated, turn off the heat.
 Add the butter and whisk to combine.

 - By covering the sugar and water with a tight-fitting lid, condensation will build up and run down the sides of the pot, cleaning off any sugar that may have collected there.
 You also can use a wet pastry brush to wash the sides of the pot.
 If you skip this step, crystals may form on the edges of your caramel, causing the sauce to become grainy.

-- Before the caramel starts to darken, the bubbles will slow down and the mixture will look thicker.
+- Before the caramel starts to darken, the bubbles will slow down, and the mixture will look thicker.
 This is when you should start keeping an eye on it.
-Caramel goes from light to dark very quickly and burned sugar isn’t a good sauce.
+Caramel goes from light to dark very quickly, and burnt sugar doesn't make a good sauce.
 Once you can smell the sugar cooking, don’t walk away from the kitchen.
 At this point, cover the pot one more time for 1 to 2 minutes to ensure there won’t be any crystals.

 - Adding a pinch of salt to your caramel will actually make it sweeter because the salt counteracts the bitter notes of a deeply caramelized sugar.

 - You can always add more salt to make a true salted caramel.
 Add 1/4 of a teaspoon of salt for a gentle flavor or 1/2 teaspoon for a bold salted caramel sauce flavor.